developersu/ns-usbloader/README.md

 NS-USBloader is:
 * A PC-side installer for **[Adubbz/TinFoil (v0.2.1)](https://github.com/Adubbz/Tinfoil/)**, **[Huntereb/Awoo-Installer](https://github.com/Huntereb/Awoo-Installer)** (USB and Network supported) and **[XorTroll/GoldLeaf](https://github.com/XorTroll/Goldleaf)** (USB) NSP installer.
 Replacement for default **usb_install_pc.py**, **remote_install_pc.py**, **GoldTree**/**Quark**.
-* This application also could be used as RCM payload on Windows, MacOS and Linux (supported arch: x86, x86_64).
+* This application also could be used as RCM payload on Windows, MacOS and Linux (supported arch: x86, x86_64 and Raspberry Pi).
 * And of course it's a tool for split files!
 * And also for merging split-files into one :)